Thursday, 20 of June of 2013

 Game does good by invoking the spirit of Monkey Island and Grim Fandango making it feel nostalgic and yet being entirely up-to-date.

 Okay enough of the quasi-journalism talk, let’s talk about this game.
-Read more »
+Read the rest of this entry »

 B.E.E.P. – An exercise in frustration.